qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Intersection
 ------------
-Extracts the portions of features from the input layer that overlap features in the intersection layer.
+Extracts the portions of features from the input layer that overlap features in the overlay layer.

-Features in the intersection layer are assigned the attributes of the overlapping features from both the input and intersection layers.
+Features in the intersection layer are assigned the attributes of the overlapping features from both the input and overlay layers.

 Attributes are not modified (see :ref:`warning <warning_difference>`).